Curvularia

 Curvularia can be distinguished from the species Bipolaris and Drechslera by the way (angle) walls (septae) divide the inner structure of their spores.

 The name of the teleomorphic state of the type species Curvularia lunata is Cochliobolus lunatus (Fam.
 Pleosporaceae, Ord.
 Pleosporales, Cla.
 Loculoascomycetes, Phy.
 Ascomycota).

 Heat-tolerance symbiote

-One species of Curvularia, Curvularia protuberata, is an endosymbiote of the panic grass Dichanthelium lanuginosum that can enable the grass to thrive near hot springs in soil temperatures of up to 104 °F (40 °C).
+One species of Curvularia, Curvularia protuberata, is an endosymbiote of the panic grass Dichanthelium lanuginosum that can enable the grass to thrive near hot springs in soil temperatures of up to 149 °F (65 °C).
 The fungus confers this protective effect only when itself infected by the Curvularia thermal tolerance virus (CThTV).
 Plants unrelated to panic grass also experience this protective effect when inoculated with the virus-infected fungus.

 Species

+As of 8 August 2023, the GBIF lists up to 164 species, while Species Fungorum lists about 196 species.

-Primary species of Curvularia commonly found in soils and on plant tissues (including seeds):
+Primary species of Curvularia commonly found in soils and on plant tissues (including seeds) are shown here: